YufeiFeng/YufeiFeng.github.io/_pages/about.md

 ======
 * 2018.07 - Now:
   * In Taobao Homepage Guess U Like team, Alibaba Group
-  * Serve as senior Algorithm Engineer
+  * Serve as Senior Algorithm Engineer

 <a href="/publications/" style="color:#000000">Publications</a>
 ======